Nonprofit Annual Reports: 8 Essential Tips [& Template]

-Many nonprofit professionals greet nonprofit annual report creation with groaning and moaning.
-This is because these reports have a bad reputation.
+Many nonprofit professionals greet annual report creation with groaning and moaning.
+This is because nonprofit reporting has a bad reputation.
 These reports considered a time suck and poor use of funding.
 Plus, in the aftermath of COVID-19, nonprofits like yours are forced to face and reanalyze the impact that the virus had on the organization.

-However, it doesn’t need to be that way!
-Your nonprofit annual report, when well-crafted, can be a vital tool to retain and grow gifts from your donors.
+However, you don’t need to dread the creation of your annual report!
+When well-crafted, this document can be a vital tool to retain and grow gifts from your donors.

 This article is designed to guide your organization through the creation process, transforming your annual report into this helpful tool.
 We’ll walk you through tips to make your nonprofit annual report as effective as possible (with helpful templates along the way to provide formatting examples).